rdonn70/digital_window/README.md

 # Unity/Python Digital Window
-Project to create a CAVE-type of display on a monitor/projector, based on head tracking data and using off-axis projection.
-By tracking the viewer's head position with a webcam and dynamically adjusting the camera projection matrix, the display behaves like a window into a digital world.
+A project attempting to create a digital window on a monitor/projector, based on head tracking data and using off-axis projection.
+By tracking the viewer's head position with a webcam and adjusting the camera projection matrix, the display behaves like a window into a digital world.

 A prototype is currently available for download **(Current Version: 0.5)**.